Arena Place

 Arena Place is a complex including two office towers and a theater located in Sharpstown, Southwest Management District, Houston, Texas.
 It was built in Sharpstown Commercial Park.

-The complex, located on Interstate 69 (Southwest Freeway), includes One & Two Arena Place, two 19-story towers each with about 390000 sqft of space, the Arena Theatre, a live performance theater with a 2,850 seats, and two nine story parking garages with a total of 2,200 spaces.
+The complex, located on Highway 59 and (Southwest Freeway), includes One & Two Arena Place, two 19-story towers each with about 390000 sqft of space, the Arena Theatre, a live performance theater with a 2,850 seats, and two nine story parking garages with a total of 2,200 spaces.
 Due to the facility's circular shape, all of its seats are no further than 65 ft from the stage.
 Because of the presence of the garages, the theater has on-site parking.
 The complex has a two-story, 6000 sqft office tower penthouse.
 The complex is located near PlazAmericas (formerly Sharpstown Mall).
 The concession stands are located inside the theater.
 The complex, which has Class A office space, is located in proximity to the 610 Loop, Beltway 8, and the Westpark Tollway.